sisoe24/nukeserversocket/README.md

 ## 1.1.
 Features

-- Send Python or BlinkScript code to be executed inside Nuke from your local network.
+- Receive Python or BlinkScript code from any client in your LAN.
+  - Create your own client and let NukeServerSocket do the rest. (more on [Extendibility](#16-extendibility))
-- Multiple computers can connect to the same Nuke instance.
+- Connect more than one client to the same Nuke instance.
 - Receive/Send nodes from another Nuke instance in your local network.
-- Easy integration with custom clients. (more on [Extendibility](#16-extendibility))
-- WebSocket-compatible for browser-based text editors.
+- WebSocket ready for browser-based text editors.

 ## 1.2.
 Client applications

-Client applications that can use NukeServerSocket:
+Client applications that use NukeServerSocket:

 - [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) - Visual Studio Code extension.
 - [Nuke Tools ST](https://packagecontrol.io/packages/NukeToolsST) - Sublime Text package.